 Complete Tasks with Samples

-When your task involves running an assay on a set of samples, you can access and review the samples to be tested on the Samples
+When your task involves samples, you can access and review them on the Samples

 Complete Tasks involving Assay Import